dshadoff/TRS-80_B-17/Tools/README.md

 ### Internals:

-At a high level, the program has several major stages which it passes through; there is considerable complexity, so it may not currently read all files reliably.
+At a high level, the program has several major stages which it passes through; there is considerable complexity so it may not currently read all files reliably.
 I will continue to make adjustments to improve the reliability.

 **MAJOR STEPS**
-1. The python program reads the entire WAV file into memory, and performs a rudimentary analysis on it, to attempt to determine the appropriate threshold levels for a pulse.
+1. The python program reads the entire WAV file into memory and performs a rudimentary analysis on it, to attempt to determine the appropriate threshold levels for a pulse.
-   - All samples are placed into an array - as abosolute values - to determine the distribution of levels.
+   - All samples are placed into an array - as absolute values - to determine the distribution of levels.
    - The "realistic peak" values are determined based on having a certain percentage of samples at that range of values.
-   - The "threshold value" is determiend as 60% of the "realistic peak" value
+   - The "threshold value" is determined as 60% of the "realistic peak" value.
-2. The file is initially read using TRS-80 Model 1 methods, searching for pulses spaced at 2ms apart, with or without an intermediate pulse between
+2. The file is initially read using TRS-80 Model 1 methods, searching for pulses spaced at 2ms apart, with or without an intermediate pulse in-between.
-3. This segment of the audio file is validated against the loader in the [Disassembly](../Disassembly) folder
+3. This segment of the audio file is validated against the loader in the [Disassembly](../Disassembly) folder.
-4. Key information such as name, start address, length, and transfer address are extracted from the loader
+4. Key information such as name, start address, length, and transfer address are extracted from the loader.
-5. As the preloader validation completes, the program switches to decode B-17 data, including validating checksums
+5. As the preloader validation completes, the program switches to decode B-17 data, including validating checksums.
 6. The data is displayed as it is successfully extracted.

 ### Prerequisites:

-The B-17 cassette recording must be recorded into a WAV file, using an audio program;
+The B-17 cassette recording must be recorded into a WAV file using an audio program;
 something like 'Audactiy' will work fine.

 The program currently only supports WAV files with the following parameters: